Chaos and freedom

 According to this scholar, the universe in which we live is just a single «process of cosmological evolution» which exists within the framework of a complex «fractal tree» of universes which originate from one another in a perfect chaotic sequence through simple «Quantum budding»

-Now if we were able to put a «beginning» even to this immense, chaotic cluster of universes it is clear that it would be very difficult to give a possible deterministic option, a super wave function , common to all these cosmological events.
+Now if we were able to put a «beginning» even to this immense, chaotic cluster of universes it is clear that it would be very difficult to give a possible deterministic option, a super wave function

 The action of a possible divine creator would be further removed by the subtle realization of a given physical reality and this simply makes both the conception of pandeterminism and the intrinsic uncertainty of the alternative indeterministic definition of evolution more absurd.